checkuponme/info/README.md

 - Coordinators with experience managing large groups of volunteers remotely
 - Talent Recruiter
 - Local coordinators to help manage things on the ground in specific areas.
 People around major cities are most needed right now
+- Outreach Volunteers that will be the core of our platform.
+These volunteers will communicate with people in need through our SMS messaging platform.

 #### Org Operations